Robson04/dialog-pages/README.md

 ```
 <img src="https://i.imgur.com/Bv6tTvi.png" />

+## #pragma - most possible error.
+> It is possible that you will have to use #pragma dynamic.
+This is the fault of exceeding the data buffering barrier.
+If the server does not start and the code compiles, increase cells to #pragma dynamic

 ## Feedback and contact with library autors:
 - Author of this include is Robson04.
 If you would contact with me, you can find me in discord: **Robson04#8010**